 Hulu will be getting some of that Disney and Fox content, too: Reportedly, films like Deadpool and Marvel’s animated adult comedies, which don’t fit with the Disney+ family-friendly mandate, will make their way to Hulu instead.
 Netflix has enough high-profile original material to weather the breakup without much trouble, but it’s important to keep the upcoming changes in mind, especially if you’re a fan of the properties that Disney owns — which, these days, feels like almost everything.
 Finally, Hulu also offers a live TV service you can add to its on-demand service, though it’ll cost you a pretty penny.

-For $9, you can get a “Basic” Netflix subscription that runs in standard definition and allows you to stream video to one device.
-The $13 Standard plan upgrades your stream to HD (if it’s available for the movie or show you’re watching), and lets you use two devices at once.
-At the $16 price point, you’ll get 4K Ultra HD resolution and four simultaneous streams.
+For $9, you can get a Basic Netflix subscription that runs in standard definition and allows you to stream video to one device.
+The $13 Standard plan upgrades your stream to HD (if it’s available for the movie or show you’re watching) and lets you use two devices at once.
+For $16, you’ll get 4K Ultra HD resolution and four simultaneous streams.
 DVD mailing plans cost an extra $5 to $12 a month, depending on the plan.

 Meanwhile, Hulu’s basic subscription only costs $6 a month, but that comes with ads that run during scheduled commercial breaks.
 If you want to watch Hulu ad-free, you’ll need to pay double, but if you can afford it, the higher tier is the way to go.
 Hulu seems to be adding more ads as time goes on, and individual ads are tied to specific programs.
 If you’re binge-watching a particular show, you’re going to see the same ads over and over, which is a very easy way to ruin your viewing experience.